ibogley-zz/Code-Portfolio/election/election.md

   )
 ```

-Now that we have a connection, let’s query the database.
-Lets start by
-narrowing down to democrats and republicans.
-Then, lets aggregate by
+Let’s query the database, starting by narrowing down to democrats and
-year to get the total votes cast for each party in a presidential
+republicans.
+Then, lets aggregate by year to get the total votes cast
-election.
-We will also create a column with a binary result denoting who
+for each party in a presidential election.
+We will also create a column
-won the popular vote.
+with a binary result denoting who won the popular vote.

 ``` sql
 SELECT year,party, sum(candidatevotes)